Mark Sutcliffe running a different kind of race | CBC News

 Tech boom opened eyes to city's potential

-Over the years that followed, Sutcliffe would hone his on-air skills — and his public persona — at CFRA, 1310 News, CPAC and what's now Rogers TV.
+Over the years that followed, Sutcliffe would hone his on-air skills — and his public persona — at CFRA, CPAC and what's now CityNews Ottawa and Rogers TV.

 First, he worked for Bruce Firestone's Ottawa Business News before co-founding the Ottawa Business Journal (OBJ) in 1995, helping create the annual Forty Under 40 and Best Ottawa Business awards as the newspaper's editor, publisher and CEO.